 To understand options, you need to know the terminology.
 Stocks and options are different so it stands to reason the terminology for each would be different.

 The price that the stock can be purchase or sold as is called a strike price.
 The strike price is the price a stock must get above for calls or get below for puts before the option can be exercised.
 You want to make a profit right?
 So you need to buy a strike you believe a stock will hit.
+This is why knowing how to swing trade options is so important.

 Now the expiration date is the exact date the contract ends.
 You aren’t able to hold an options contract forever.
 Hence the importance of picking the right strike price and expiration date.